sareenarose/my_experiments/README.md

 The above two programs is used to train the dataset and creates a framework for Regular Observations, Vertical Outliers, Good and Bad Leverage points.

-Then the test data set is classified using the above framework
+Then the test data set is classified using the above framework using any simple distance metric

-The code file for testing is test_framework